 \section{Introduction}

-The making of large-scale magnetism by turbulent fluid flow in symmetry-broken rotating systems, such as stars or galaxies, the \textit{large-scale dynamo effect}, is an archetypal case of highly multiscale turbulent dynamics in astrophysics.
-This problem presents us with major theoretical challenges, starting with its intrinsically three-dimensional nature, which we have come to rely increasingly on high-performance computing (HPC) to decipher.
-Regular numerical progress has been achieved on modelling the convectively-driven solar dynamo \citep{parker55} since the pioneering work of \cite{gilman83}, see reviews by \cite{branden05,rincon19,charbonneau20,kapyla25} and, over the last ten years, modelling work by \cite{guerrero16,hotta16,kapyla17,strugarek18,hotta21,brun22,kapyla23,warnecke25}.
-MHD modelling of the solar cycle nevertheless remains a numerical quagmire, with discrepancies between models currently attributed to several physical effects, including rotation, magnetic feedbacks, geometry, as well as to specific numerical implementations \citep{charbonneau20}.
-But an even more general question looms: turbulence regimes accessible to simulations, notably characterized by the kinetic and magnetic Reynolds numbers $Re$ and $Rm$, remain far away from the astrophysical realm (bottom-right of \fig{fig1}).
-Accordingly, how far do we stand from accurate computer models of turbulent astrophysical processes such as large-scale dynamos ?
+The making of large-scale magnetism by turbulent fluid flow in symmetry-broken rotating systems, such as stars or galaxies, is known as the large-scale dynamo effect, and is an archetypal case of highly multiscale turbulent dynamics in astrophysics.
+This problem presents us with major theoretical challenges, starting with its intrinsically three-dimensional nature; we have come to rely increasingly on high-performance computing (HPC) to decipher these challenges.
+Regular numerical progress has been achieved in modelling the convectively driven solar dynamo \citep{parker55} since the pioneering work of \citet{gilman83} (see reviews by \citealt{branden05,rincon19,charbonneau20,kapyla25} and, over the last ten years, modelling work by \citealt{guerrero16,hotta16,kapyla17,strugarek18,hotta21,brun22,kapyla23,warnecke25}).
+Magnetohydrodynamic (MHD) modelling of the solar cycle nevertheless remains a numerical quagmire; there are discrepancies between models currently attributed to several physical effects, including rotation, magnetic feedbacks, geometry, and to specific numerical implementations \citep{charbonneau20}.
+However, an even more general question looms: turbulence regimes accessible to simulations, notably characterised by the kinetic and magnetic Reynolds numbers, $Re$ and $Rm$, remain far from the astrophysical realm (bottom right of \fig{fig1}).
+Accordingly, we need to understand how far we are from accurate computer models of astrophysical dynamos.
 Are they even on the horizon ?